leighklotz/blatano/README.md

 other hand, drawing each bit in the template as a 5x square isn't hard either, and no need to make a big table or store an image on Flash.

+# Physical Embodiement

+I wanted some type of Brazil-like TV display with a magnifying lens in front.
+During the project, some small 3D printed TV holders for ESP32 with display turned up, but since I still can't do 3D printing, I can't go that route &emdash; it reduces to a previously unsolved problem.

+I ordered some surplus lenses, trying to find some of the surplus companies I remembered from years (decades?) ago.
+Edmund is reliable but pricey, but I founmd a place called Surplus Shed that had a good deal on small viewfinder-like lenses.
+When the credit card charge came, I was sad to see the name of the seller was Wollensak.
+I didn't wind up using the lenses, and I hope nobody ever wants a viewfinder lens for some old camera that time forgot and Wollensak still had in stock.

+I settled on a 35mm slide viewer, Focal brand, from a craft seller.
+So far I've avoided modifying it, but eventually I will need to provide cable egress.
+Two AA slots are available, but I'd prefer to go with external USB cable.
+For this, I have a USB-C internal adapter and a short USB-C to USB-A cable.

+For display and ESP32 CPU, I checked out to see what Adafruit has, but at the time nothing this small.
+It doesn't quite fit in the slide viewer case, at least not with the USB programming cable, so I have only mocked it up a bit.
+Once the code is done, I'll solder the USB power socket in place and move from there.

 # References

 These references consist of a near record of my browsing